dpuelz/MachineLearning_MSBA-WP/assignments/week3.md

 ## Week 3 assignment

-The purpose of this assignment is to practice
+The purpose of this assignment is to practice counting probability computation, applying Bayes Law, and writing functions for simulation in R.

 <p align="center">
 <img  src="pics/enigma.jpg">